Private Labs Are Fueling a New Coronavirus Testing Crisis

 Editor's Note: The Atlantic is making vital coverage of the coronavirus available to all readers.
 Find the collection here.

 On the surface, the American COVID-19 testing regime has finally hit its stride.
-Over the past five days, the states have reported a daily average of 104,000 people tested, according to data assembled by The COVID Tracking Project, a volunteer collaboration incubated at The Atlantic.
+Over the past five days, the states have reported a daily average of 104,000 people tested, according to data assembled by the COVID Tracking Project, a volunteer collaboration incubated at The Atlantic.
 Today, the U.S. reported that 1 million people have been tested for the coronavirus—a milestone that the White House once promised it would hit the first week of March.

 But things are not going as smoothly as the top-line numbers might suggest.
 Our reporting has unearthed a new coronavirus-testing crisis.
 Its main cause is not the federal government, nor state public-health labs, but the private companies that now dominate the country’s testing capacity.
 Testing backlogs have ballooned, slowing efficient patient care and delivering a heavily lagged view of the outbreak to decision makers.